Plovdiv - Things to Do in Plovdiv in July

 What to Pack

-Comfortable walking shoes with good grip - Old Town cobblestones become slippery during July's 10 rainy days, and you'll walk 5-8 km (3-5 miles) daily exploring
+Comfortable walking shoes with good grip - those cobblestones get slippery after rain showers, and you'll be walking 8-12 km (5-7.5 miles) daily if you're exploring properly.
+Break them in before you arrive.

 Insider Knowledge